-This proposal specifies two different modes of behaviour by DNS responders, for names that exists.
+This proposal specifies two different modes of behaviour by DNS responders for names that exists.
 Operators/Implementers are free to choose whichever mechanism best suits their environment.

 - 1. A DNS responder can choose to select one or subset of RRSets at the QNAME. - 2.
-A DNS responder can return instead synthesised HINFO resource record.
-See Section 7 for discussion of the use of HINFO.
+A DNS responder can instead return a synthesised HINFO resource record.
+See Section 6 for discussion of the use of HINFO.

-Behaviour of DNS Responders
+4. Behaviour of DNS Responders

-A DNS responder which receives an ANY query MAY decline to provide a conventional response, and MAY instead send a response with a single RRSet in the answer section.
+A DNS responder which receives an ANY query MAY decline to provide a conventional response, or MAY instead send a response with a single RRSet in the answer section.